- Our Blog

 qz.com - Amazon's bots are cutting down costs by working faster and using up less space.

-wsj.com - Once close partners, the big-box retailer is challenging the consumer-products giant with more store brands, lower prices and less shelf space.
+wsj.com - 1 readers - Once close partners, the big-box retailer is challenging the consumer-products giant with more store brands, lower prices and less shelf space.
 So far, neither company has seen much upside.